Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 La Vila is Spain’s capital of chocolate; sometimes you can even smell the stuff in the air!
 There are no fewer than three factories in the town, which has to be some kind of record.

 There are two smaller factories in town; Chocolates Pérez (a short walk away on Partida Mediases) and Clavileño on Carrer Colón.
 Pérez also do free and friendly tours, and let you get a lot closer to the production process than the rather industrial-scale Valor.
+Pérez has just opened a chocolatería on the seafront in the old town if you fancy sampling the product.

 4. Moros y Cristianos fiesta